Our school's graduate programs received a score in the exemplary range according to the OLC Quality Scorecard.

 - Not Observed (0 points)

-They wrote the rationale and provided evidence to support the scores for each of the 70 quality indicators.
+They write the rationale and provide evidence to support the scores for each of the 70 quality indicators.
 The iSchool initial scorecard total was 196, a number that is categorized in the "exemplary" range by OLC.
+The School has continued to sustain that number.
 See the Table of Contents below for links to details.

-Completing the initial scorecard analysis provided a quantifiable indication of the quality of the SJSU iSchool program as measured by a recognized third-party benchmarking tool.
+Completing the scorecard analysis provides a quantifiable indication of the quality of the SJSU iSchool program as measured by a recognized third-party benchmarking tool.
 In addition this process continues to provide valuable direction for strategic planning and improvement.

 Table of Contents